singhkpratham/geocompr/05-geometry-operations.md

 <p class="caption">(\#fig:venn-subset)Randomly distributed points within the bounding box enclosing circles x and y.</p>
 </div>

-The logical operator way would find the points inside both `x` and `y` using a spatial predicate such as `st_intersects()` whereas the intersection method simply finds the points inside the intersecting region created above as `x_and_y`.
+The logical operator way would find the points inside both `x` and `y` using a spatial predicate such as `st_intersects()`, whereas the intersection method simply finds the points inside the intersecting region created above as `x_and_y`.
 As demonstrated below the results are identical, but the method that uses the clipped polygon is more concise: